The Brain Prize Meeting 2018

 Session 10 - Flash Poster Presentation - Chaired by Kate Lykke Lambertsen

 Session 11 - Poster viewing

-19.30 – Gala dinner and awarding of The Junior Brain Prize
+19.30 – Gala dinner and presentation of The Brain Prize Meeting Best Presentation Award

 09.00 – 10.00 Departure Hindsgavl Castle